Experimental demonstration of a multi-particle collective measurement for optimal quantum state estimation

-\textit{Experimental test of the Massar and Popescu game} --- To test the implementation of the GenMP and TetraMP games, we considered a set $S$ of 40 states.
+To test the implementation of the GenMP and TetraMP games, we considered a set $S$ of 40 states.
 These states were generated randomly from a uniform distribution $P(\vec{n}) d\vec{n}$ over the Poincare sphere by applying Haar random unitaries to the state $\ket{H}$.
 The states are of the form:

 where the polar angle $\theta \in [0, \pi]$ and the azimuthal angle $\phi \in [0, 2\pi)$ parameterize the state.
 The expected average fidelity for the set $S$ when using collective measurements is $\bar{\mathcal{F}}^{\text{Th, Coll}}_S = 75.05\%$, while the expected fidelity for the LOCC measurement is $\bar{\mathcal{F}}^{\text{Th, LOCC}}_S = 73.68\%$.
 We measured the average fidelity for each state based on $\sim 3500$ detected photon pairs, that is, $\sim 3500$ trials of $N=2$.
 The number of trials per state varied slightly in the experiment, although the same amount of time was spent on each state.
 These small variations are taken into account in the theoretical average fidelities $\bar{\mathcal{F}}^{\text{Th, Coll}}_S$ and $\bar{\mathcal{F}}^{\text{Th, LOCC}}_S$.
 To obtain the experimental average fidelity over all states, corresponding to Eq. \ref{avgFidExpression}, we calculate the weighted average: